COVID-19 information, guidance, and resources. Latest updates on Campus Return information.

 Click on the drop-menus below for more information and documents related to the Neuroscience major.

-• Change of Major Criteria
+• Change of Major Criteria for Neuroscience

 Student must be in good academic standing (quarter and cumulative GPAs at 2.0 and above) to declare a major.
 Life Science Core GPA must be 2.0 or higher with no grades lower than a C- in any attempted major requirement.
 If upper-division courses have been taken, a minimum upper-division GPA of a 2.0 is required.
 Must be able to complete the degree within 216 units.
 AP/IB units or transfer units earned prior to graduating high school are excluded when determining unit range for change of major criteria and 216 unit maximum.